-- The molecular dipole and quadrupole moments are written to the standard output whenever a gradient calculation is carried out. - Rotational constants are provided in the rirpa output below the coordinate section. - Enabling the option rpaprof will output additional timings information.
+- The molecular dipole and quadrupole moments are written to the standard output whenever a gradient calculation is carried out. - Rotational constants are provided in the rirpa output below the coordinate section. - GKS-spRPA IPs/EAs are written to the standard output. - Enabling the option rpaprof will output additional timings information.